 Ms. Visnauskas then highlighted the efforts of the Agencies and the Governor's office to get legislation passed at the federal level to revise the "50 percent test" which would allow us to expand our bond issuing authority.
-She noted that the New York delegation and California Governor Gavin Newsom sent a joint letter to Majority Leader Schumer in support of a small tweak, but one that would make a huge difference to our programs: we are advocating for the threshold rather than being 50% of the costs funded by bonds to be changed to 25%.
+She noted that the New York delegation and California Governor Gavin Newsom sent a joint letter to Majority Leader Schumer in support as what might appear to be a small tweak is one that would make a huge difference to our programs: we are advocating for the threshold rather than being 50% of the costs funded by bonds to be changed to

+25%.
 This minor change has the potential to allow us to double our production of affordable housing.